vatpac-technology/sops/docs/terminal/sydney.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7dOF91EIQj8?si=9Vc3-eHTN2Zqlvf4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" style="display:block; margin:0 auto;" allowfullscreen></iframe>
 <p><figcaption style="text-align: center;">Demonstration of the Adjacent STARs</figcaption></p>

-Where an aircraft needs to cross the approach paths or overfly Sydney to join the opposite circuit, the following altitudes shall be used until radar separation is established with respect to the approach paths:

-- Eastbound: `A070`
-- Westbound: `A080`

 !!! tip
     Be mindful of Sydney's [REP airspace](#radar-entry-procedure-rep) arrangement and avoid leaving arrivals at `A100`.
 Aircraft should be descended to `A090` or below by 20DME to prevent conflict with departing traffic.